 The main draw for Val d’Isere is the skiing.
 The destination has a range of off-piste areas for skiing or snowboarding apart from the Espace Killy to ski or go tobogganing in.
 The skiing destination is well known for its ski tours.
 Ski down or through the pistes, or tackle a back country route to make the most of your vacation at Val d’Isere.
 A number of English speaking ski schools, including ICE, a BASI Partner training center, runs Gap-year courses, instructor training and performance courses for all levels of skiers.

 "New Generation" Ski school variety of lessons for both the beginner and intermediate skiers and snowboarders.
 The service offers adult group sessions, teen group sessions, and children group sessions along with off piste introduction and advanced skiing courses for those who are interested.
 It is advised to book a program before hand, especially during peak months.

 Out of the 18 ski schools at the ski resort, Oxygene ski school is undoubtedly the crowd favorite.
 The Ski School has English-speaking instructors, and offers a number of classes for different skill levels.
 This is the preferred ski school for kids and adults.

-“Alpine Experience”, is a team of experienced ski professionals who specialize in off-piste guiding in Espace Killy and its surrounding areas.
+A team of experienced ski professionals who specialize in off-piste guiding in Espace Killy and its surrounding areas.
 One of the team members also includes Henry Schniewind, the creator of HAT, which is now world-renowned for avalanche presentations in UK, Europe and USA & Canada.

-“Mountain Masters”, is a specialist ski school, run by British and French ski instructors offering classes for adults and children alike.
+A specialist ski school, run by British and French ski instructors offering classes for adults and children alike.